brandonyhchan/Bean-Here/README.md

 ## Launch Frontend Server

-1. change directory to `spire-coffee`
+1. Change directory to `spire-coffee`
 2. Execute command `npm run dev`

 ## Launch Backend Server

-1. change directory to `backend`
+1. Change directory to `backend`
 2. Execute the command `npm start`

 Should get the message "Server is running on http://localhost:4000/